Mr James McBean.

 The Abertillery Local Board.

-From the mid 1880s Mr James McBean and his family resided at the Local Board Offices (as seen right) later known as the Abertillery District Council Offices, official address No1 King Street, Abertillery.
+From the mid 1880’s Mr James McBean and his family resided at the Abertillery Local Board Offices (as seen right) later known as the Abertillery District Council Offices, official address No1 King Street, Abertillery.

-As Surveyor to the Local Board and later the Council, he planned and superintended the following – The two roads to Cwmtillery, laying of the Sewage System, the erection of the Foundry Bridge, the Bush Hill Bridge, the road to Blaina and the road to Six Bells and Aberbeeg.
-He was Architect to and planned many buildings in the town including the Co-operative Store, Church Street, the Six Bells Infants School, the new shops and buildings in Somerset Street, Abertillery in 1892 and the Six Bells Hotel.
+As surveyor to the Abertillery Local Board and later the Abertillery Council, Mr McBean planned and superintended the following – The two roads to Cwmtillery, laying of the sewage system, the erection of the Foundry Bridge, the Bush Hill Bridge, the road to Blaina and the road to Six Bells and Aberbeeg.
+He was architect to and planned many buildings in the town including the Co-operative Store, Church Street, the Six Bells Infants School, the new shops and buildings in Somerset Street, Abertillery in 1892 and the Six Bells Hotel.

-Mr McBean was later Manager of the Gas Works and Water Works and oversaw many various projects in the town including these new services was the laying of the new Sewage System and the new Cemetery project at Brynithel amongst many others.
+Mr McBean was later manager of the Abertillery Gas Works and Water Works and he oversaw many various projects in the town including these new services was the laying of the new sewage system and the new cemetery project at Brynithel amongst many others.

 The Gazette Interview of October 1894.

-In October 1894 the local Gazette newspaper journalist had an interview with Mr James McBean at the Local Board Offices at King Street, Abertillery.
+In October 1894 a local South Wales Gazette newspaper journalist had an interview with Mr James McBean at the Abertillery Local Board Offices at King Street.
 The following is a brief account of the interview – “The Gazette man was courteously greeted by Mr James McBean and within a few minutes he was assisting in the unrolling of vast rolls of linen and sheets of paper which represented the plans of the alterations to the road from Crumlin to Aberbeeg”.

 The Road Network.

-Mr McBean reported the Pontypudden Reservoir had 15′ feet 6″ inches of water and was overflowing every day.
+Mr McBean reported the Pontypudden reservoir had 15′ feet 6″ inches of water and was overflowing every day.
 Blaenau Gwent had plenty of water.
-No3 Reservoir on top of the Arael Mountain was in a nice state, it had 6″ inches of water and four feet of mud and a zoological collection that would make the fortunes of a showman in the midst of it.
+Number 3 reservoir on top of the Arael Mountain was in a nice state, it had 6″ inches of water and four feet of mud and a zoological collection that would make the fortunes of a showman in the midst of it.
 Mr McBean had taken 50 tons of muck out of it and had several cartloads of sand and cement to make it watertight and at present will be overflowing.
-No2 Reservoir above Bridge Street was reported as a mystery, pipes connected No2 and No3 Reservoirs but no water came from No2!
+Number 2 reservoir above Bridge Street was reported as a mystery, pipes connected number 2 and number 3 reservoirs but no water came from number 2!

 Mr McBean was to start laying mains water at Rhiw Park, James Street, Bywaters Row and Station Road, all together to serve 110 new houses, the next project was the Cwmtillery Reservoir.
 The interviewer then thanked Mr McBean for his information and was told in reply that he was always anxious and willing to give all information in his power and to do his best for the place, which is evident from the facts with which this article is full.
 Floreat Abertillery!